-We are currently advancing VIVIAD as a Phase 2b trial with 10 clinical sites in Denmark, Germany and the Netherlands.
+DR. ULRICH DAUER: We are currently advancing VIVIAD as a Phase 2b trial with 10 clinical sites in Denmark, Germany and the Netherlands.
 We are actively evaluating the safety, tolerability and efficacy in 250 patients with early-stage Alzheimer's Disease.
 We are expecting the first results by the end of 2023.

-9. Why are we now referring to PQ912 as Varoglutamstat and why is this important?
+9. Why are we now referring to PQ912 as varoglutamstat and why is this important?

-Our lead candidate PQ912 was granted the International Nonproprietary Name (INN) Varoglutamstat in June 2020 from the World Health Organization (WHO).
+DR. ULRICH DAUER: Our lead candidate PQ912 was granted the International Nonproprietary Name (INN) varoglutamstat in June 2020 from the World Health Organization (WHO).
 The INN marked an important external recognition of our drug candidate from the WHO and highlights its potential as a novel drug in the AD space.

-10. Could you please provide an update on the US trial with Varoglutamstat?
+10. Could you please provide an update on the US trial with varoglutamstat?

-Absolutely, we were proud to announce that we received the Investigational New Drug (IND) approval for Varoglutamstat, by the FDA in August of 2020.
-The IND allows us to start the Phase 2 clinical trial in the US.
+DR. ULRICH DAUER: Absolutely.
+We were proud to announce that we had received Investigational New Drug (IND) approval for varoglutamstat from the FDA in August 2020.
+The IND approval allows us to start the Phase 2 clinical trial in the US.
 We updated the US clinical trial protocol to better match that of the European Phase 2b VIVIAD trial.
-We expect to start the trial this year with the aim of having first results by the end of 2023.
+We expect to start the trial this year, with the aim of having first results by the end of 2023.